MoriEdan/ISOKIT/README.md

 Please install this with no internet connection for the best experience, especially on slower machines.

-You can use [Fade](https://github.com/HypsyNZ/FadeWindows) to periodically kill the rest of the annoying programs.

 # HIGHLIGHTS IN THIS VERSION:

 - Customized OS install (Unattend.xml)